-1. Grow beans in a CD case
+1. Grow beans in a CD case.

 Recycle a clear CD jewel case to grow beans and teach kids about the parts of a plant.
 With the empty case hinge side up, fill about one-third of the case with potting soil.
-“Plant” a bean concave side down (like the letter “n”) on top of the soil and let the kids water with a dropper through the hole at the top of the CD case.
-Stand the “planter” upright in a sunny window and kids will be able to clearly see the roots reaching down into the soil as the plant grows out of the bean.
+“Plant” a bean concave side down (like the letter “n”) on top of the soil and let the kids water it with a dropper through the hole at the top of the CD case.
+Stand the “planter” upright in a sunny window where the kids will be able to clearly see the roots reaching down into the soil as the plant grows out of the bean.

-2. Grow flowers from bulbs
+2. Grow flowers from bulbs.

 Paperwhites and daffodils are favorite early spring plants, and growing flowers from bulbs is a great science experiment.

-3. Color carnations or celery
+3. Color carnations or celery.

-4. Rooting for root vegetables
+4. Root for root vegetables.

-Find out how root veggies form undergroun by planting root vegetables in a clear container.
+Find out how root veggies form underground by planting root vegetables in a clear container.
 Clear Mason jars are perfect for this, but a clear vase or other container works just as well.
 First, fill the bottom of the container with pebbles, marbles or gravel for drainage.
-Then, add potting soil.
+Next, add potting soil.
 Plant root vegetable seeds (try carrots, onions, radishes or turnips) with several per jar.
 Keep the soil moist and enjoy watching the root form.
 Best of all, when the vegetable is done growing, you can eat it!

-5. Recycle a carrot
+5. Recycle a carrot.

-7. Make a grass basket
+7. Make a grass basket.